 - 3 Click the top right corner of the rectangle.
-Right is active in the input options. - 4 Open the shortcut menu by clicking in the workspace with the right mouse button.
+Right is active in the input options. - 4 Open the shortcut menu by right-clicking in the workspace.
 Select Point snap options and select all the options on this page except Grid point and Reference point of dimension line.